What is a Transportation Planner?

-There were about 42,100 jobs for Transportation Planner in 2016 (in the United States).
+In 2016, there was an estimated number of 42,100 jobs in the United States for Transportation Planner.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Transportation Planner by 2026.
 There will be an estimated 4,200 positions for Transportation Planner per year.

 The states with the most job growth for Transportation Planner are Utah, Vermont, and Nevada.
 Watch out if you plan on working in Wyoming, South Dakota, or South Carolina.
 These states have the worst job growth for this type of profession.

 The salary for Transportation Planners ranges between about $50,610 and $126,060 a year.

 Transportation Planners who work in Virginia, Maryland, or District of Columbia, make the highest salaries.

 Below is a list of the median annual salaries for Transportation Planners in different U.S. states.

 |State||Annual Mean Salary|